baka-rust/sign/README.md

-A modification to the 4.4 Linux kernal, as well as an extension to the Executable and Linkable Format (ELF), to provide code signing verification and validation on binary execution.
+A modification to the 4.4 Linux kernel, as well as an extension to the Executable and Linkable Format (ELF), to provide code signing verification and validation on binary execution.